odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 Stop the developments
 =====================

-Starting an upgrade requires commitment and development resources need to be allocated to it.
-If developments keep being made at the same time, those features will need to be re-upgraded and tested everytime you change them.
+Starting an upgrade requires commitment and development resources.
+If developments keep being made at the same time, those features will need to be re-upgraded and tested every time you change them.
 This is why we recommend a complete freeze of the codebase when starting the upgrade process.
 Needless to say, bug fixing is exempt from this recommendation.

 Once you have stopped development, it is a good practice to assess the developments made and compare them with the features introduced between your current version and the version you are targeting.
-Challenge the developments as much as possible, find functionnal workarounds.
-Removing redundancy between your developments and the standard version of Odoo will lead to an eased upgrade process and reduce the technical debt.
+Challenge the developments as much as possible and find functional workarounds.
+Removing redundancy between your developments and the standard version of Odoo will lead to an eased upgrade process and reduce technical debt.

 .. note::
    You can find information on the changes between versions in the `Release Notes